dangpg/dough-with-stuff/README.md

-# dough-with-pizza
+# dough-with-stuff

-> React application that allows users to configure and place an order for `dough-with-stuff` on top.
+> React application that allows users to configure and place an order for `dough-with-stuff`.

 ## Tech Stack